dlai0001/la-sails-meetup-game/README.md

 		    $> npm install
 		    $> bower install

+  You can build this project using `grunt build` command, and launch the server using `sails lift`.

 2. First we want to create a backend representation of the data representing our monsters.
 Generate a sails model and controller to represent our monster.